UnkindPartition/ansi-terminal/Contributing.md

 * a high degree of backwards compatibility with earlier versions of GHC; and
 * comprehensive and high-quality Haddock documentation.

-As of `ansi-terminal-1.0.1`, the package aims to be compatible with versions of GHC from GHC 7.10.1 (released March 2015).
+As of `ansi-terminal-1.1.3`, the package aims to be compatible with versions of GHC from GHC 7.10.1 (released March 2015).
 GHC 7.10.1 comes with:
 * `base-4.8.0.0`

 The `ansi-terminal` package also depends on:
-* `ansi-terminal-types`, which exposes module `System.Console.ANSI.Types`.
+* `ansi-terminal-types`, which exposes modules `System.Console.ANSI.Codes` and `System.Console.ANSI.Types`.
 The package is provided to avoid circular dependencies in some circumstances; and
 * `colour-2.1.0` or later, used for 24-bit colour (`Colour`, `RGB`, `toSRGB` and `toSRGB24`).